17-day mountain bike trip in Western Uganda

 Accommodation: The Coffee Lodge at Clarke Farm

-• Day 3: The First Kilometres - Katambale Village to Fort Portal
+• Day 3: The first kilometres from Katambale Village to Fort Portal

-Your cycling journey through Uganda officially begins today.
-With butterflies in your stomach and a fresh cup of Ugandan coffee in hand, you hop on your mountain bike.
-You’ll cycle through beautiful forests and along the river in Semuliki National Park, stopping at a local market.
-Taste the delicious fresh mangoes and bananas – far better than anything you’ll find back home.
-Once you’ve refuelled, the route continues through challenging yet stunning landscapes.
-You’ll cycle along the slopes of Mount Rwenzori – which translates to ‘Mountain of the Moon’ – where you’ll be rewarded with enchanting views over and over again.
-Satisfied, you end the day with a descent to the lodge.
-A fantastic first day of cycling in Uganda.
+Today, the cycling in Uganda truly begins.
+With butterflies in your stomach and a delicious cup of fresh Ugandan coffee inside you, you get on your mountain bike.
+You cycle through beautiful forests and along the river of Semuliki National Park to a local market.
+Taste the delicious flavour of fresh mangoes and bananas here, which taste so much better than back home.
+Once your energy reserves are replenished, the route continues across a challenging yet stunning landscape.
+You cycle along the flanks of Mount Rwenzori – which means ‘Mountains of the Moon’ – where you are treated to an enchanting view time and again.
+Satisfied, you finally begin the descent to the lodge.
+A wonderful first day of cycling on this journey through Uganda.

 Meals: Breakfast, lunch, dinner